Dwight W. Allen

 Dwight W. Allen (August 1, 1931 – October 16, 2021) was a professor of education, eminent scholar, and lifelong education reformist.
 He served as a professor and Director of Teacher Education at his alma mater, the Stanford Graduate School of Education from 1959 to 1967.
 He was Dean of the College of Education, University of Massachusetts, Amherst, from 1968 to 1975.
-In 1978, Allen became a Professor of Education and Eminent Scholar of Educational Reform at Old Dominion University in Virginia.
+In 1978, Allen became a professor of Education and Eminent Scholar of Educational Reform at Old Dominion University in Virginia.
 Allen retired from Old Dominion University in July 2008.

-He was the author of nine books on educational reform and teacher education, including one book co-authored with former student, Bill Cosby.
+Allen was the author of nine books on educational reform and teacher education, including one book co-authored with former student, Bill Cosby.
 He has consulted with the Bill and Melinda Gates Foundation to help devise strategies to bring better information to smallholder farmers in South Asia and Africa.

-He died on October 16, 2021.
-He was 90.
+Allen died on October 16, 2021, at the age of 90.

 Education

 Allen earned his B.A.
 (1953), M.A.
-(1957), and Ed.
-D. (1959) degrees from Stanford University.
+(1957), and Ed.D.
+(1959) degrees from Stanford University.